GuiPimenta-Dev/trio-challenge/README.md

 - **Overhead for Simple State Machines**: Applying the State design pattern might be considered overkill if the state machine has only a few states or rarely changes.
 If the order state machine is relatively simple and there are no plans for frequent changes or additions to the states, using the State design pattern may introduce unnecessary complexity.

-I decided to use the State design pattern for the Order entity based on the possibility to easily include new status scenarios in the future.
+We decided to use the State design pattern for the Order entity based on the possibility to easily include new status scenarios in the future.

 ## Application Layer